bowenchristopher/Tensorflow/README.md

 !!!
 This is by no means an effective or scalable way of handling image processing for anything more than a TOY network.!!!

-This is simply code for quick and dirty results
+This is old code for quick and dirty results